-In January 2012, the Independent Living Center of Southern California (“ILCSC”), the Fair Housing Council of San Fernando Valley (“FHCSFV”), and the Communities Actively Living Independent and Free (“CALIF”) filed a complaint against the City of Los Angeles (City) and the Community Development Agency of the City of Los Angeles (CRA/LA) failed to ensure that multifamily rental housing funded, developed, or otherwise assisted by the City and/or the CRA/LA was accessible and made available to people with disabilities, in violation of federal and state disability and accessibility laws and regulations.
+In January 2012, three non-profit organizations that advocate for people with disabilities filed a complaint alleging that the City of Los Angeles (City) and the Community Redevelopment Agency of the City of Los Angeles (CRA/LA) failed to ensure that multifamily rental housing funded, developed, or otherwise assisted by the City and/or the CRA/LA was accessible and made available to people with disabilities, in violation of federal and state disability and accessibility laws and regulations.
 (Independent Living Center of Southern California, et al. (Plaintiffs) vs. City of Los Angeles and Community Redevelopment Agency of the City of Los Angeles (Defendants), U.S. District Court, Central District of California, Case No:12-cv-00551-FMO-PJW.)
 Approximately 750 existing housing developments and all new or substantially rehabilitated housing developments are covered under the lawsuit.

-The Los Angeles Housing and Community Housing Department has developed the Accessible Housing Program (AcHP) to carry out the terms of the Settlement Agreement.
+The Los Angeles Housing and Community Housing Department developed the Accessible Housing Program (AcHP) to carry out the terms of the Settlement Agreement.